- Find a Trail

 Bozeman's Story Mill Spur begins just north of a former railroad depot, passes under I-90 and over the East Gallatin River, and traverses residential neighborhoods.
 It ends at the edge of the East Gallatin Recreation Area, just south of the Bridger Creek Golf Course.

-The Story Mill Spur is named for Nelson Story, who, in the 1880s, built a flour mill near the East Gallatin River.
-As mayor of Bozeman, Story was instrumental in convincing the first railroad through Montana to route through Bozeman, because he wanted a spur to his flour mill so he could ship flour to markets in Minneapolis and Chicago.
+The Story Mill Spur is named after Nelson Story, who, in the 1880s, built a flour mill near the East Gallatin River.
+As mayor of Bozeman, Story was instrumental in convincing the first railroad across Montana to route through Bozeman, because he wanted a spur to his flour mill so he could ship flour to markets in Minneapolis and Chicago.
 The short rail line was the Gallatin Valley's largest and most used industrial rail spur until the mill's decline in the 1960s.

 When Bozeman was one of four cities in contention to be the state capital in 1892, Bozeman convinced the Northern Pacific to build a passenger depot that was more impressive than the usual wood frame building.
 A brick depot with Romanesque style details was built, then expanded in 1923 with Prairie Style deep roof eaves and inverted knee brackets.
 When rail passenger service was discontinued in the late 1970s, the depot was shuttered.
 The depot was used as a set in the 1992 movie A River Runs Through It.

 Parking will be available in Story Mill Community Park, which is slated for completion in summer 2019; the park will be located south of Bridger Drive and west of Story Mill Road.

 Traillink is a free service provided by Rails-to-Trails conservancy